Light quality, also called spectral composition and spectral energy distribution (SED),

 Normal daylight is enriched with blue wavelength, the reason for the blue skies.
 At twilight, that part of the day between sunrise or sunset and the time when the true position of the sun may be 10 degrees or less below the horizon, the light is enriched with the longer red and far-red wavelengths.
 Hopkins (1999) explains that at twilight, the distance from the sun to an observer on earth is several times longer than when the sun is directly overhead.
 As a result, much of the violet and blue light is scattered out of line of sight, making the longer orange and red visible to the observer.

 In addition, only a minimal amount of blue and red light reach the plants that grow under a canopy because it is absorbed by the chlorophyll-containing leaves at the higher level.

-- The violet-blue and red wavelengths are most effective in photosynthesis.
+- Light quality is important in photosynthesis with the violet-blue and red wavelengths as the most effective.
 The absorbing pigment is the green-colored chlorophyll.
 Green light is least effective; it is mostly transmitted or reflected by the plant.
 It is the reflection of the green wavelength from most leaves that gives the visual sensation of green color.

 - The blue, red, and far-red are active in photomorphogenesis, the regulation of plant development by light.
 The pigments involved in light absorption are the phytochrome, the carotenoids, and flavins.
 The pigments that are responsible for phototropism, the directional response of plants to unilateral light, absorb light in the violet, blue, and green regions (Poincelot 1980).